Meerut Metro

-The Meerut Metro is an under-construction rapid transit system, which will serve the city of Meerut, Uttar Pradesh, India.
-It is being built in two phases, of which the first phase with the first line will cover 23.6 km with 13 stations, from Modipuram to Meerut South.
-It will have nine elevated, three underground stations, one at-grade station as the depot station at Modipuram, and four stations integrated with the Delhi–Meerut Regional Rapid Transit System on a single corridor, making the metro the first such rapid transit system in India to be merged directly with a regional transit system.
-Once operational, it will be the second-largest metro network in Uttar Pradesh, following the Noida Metro.The second phase will include a second line covering 15 km from Shradhapuri Phase-II to Jagrati Vihar, with 12 stations, out of which seven will be elevated and five will be underground, thereby taking the overall length to 38.6 km.
+The Meerut Metro is a rapid transit system, which serves the city of Meerut, Uttar Pradesh, India.
+The first phase, covering 23.6 km with 12 stations from Modipuram to Meerut South, opened in February 2026.
+It has nine elevated and three underground stations, one at-grade station at the depot Modipuram is still under construction.
+Four stations are integrated with the Delhi–Meerut Regional Rapid Transit System on a single corridor, making the metro the first such rapid transit system in India to be merged directly with a regional transit system.
+It is the second-largest metro network in Uttar Pradesh, following the Noida Metro.
+The second phase will include a second line covering 15 km from Shradhapuri Phase-II to Jagrati Vihar, with 12 stations, out of which seven will be elevated and five will be underground, thereby taking the overall length to 38.6 km.
 A possible third line as a third phase has also been put forward for feasibility studies, that will increase the total length by another 9 km to 47.6 km.
-The metro will also be the fastest metro of India, at an operational speed of 120 km/h.
+The metro is the fastest metro of India, at an operational speed of 120 km/h.

 The foundation stone for the project was laid by Prime Minister Narendra Modi on 8 March 2019, along with the RRTS, and construction began on both the RRTS and the metro projects in June 2019.
-It is expected to be completed before the deadline of June 2025, the time also slated for the opening of the entire route of the RRTS.
+The 1st phase was opened on 22 February 2026, after missing the deadline of June 2025.
 It is being built at an estimated cost of ₹11540 crore, and due to its merger with the RRTS, the metro and its trains will be owned and operated by National Capital Region Transport Corporation (NCRTC).